Guillermo Olicón Méndez

 For all three approximation levels, there are corresponding differential equations, describing the evolution of the probability distribution of states ; in the stochastic case, this evolution is described by the forward Kolmogorov equation, which takes the form of the chemical master equation for the Markov jump process and the form of a Fokker-Planck equation for the CLE.
 The corresponding PDE for the RRE is called Liouville equation.
 Many investigations focus on these equations comparing distributions of the reaction process and its approximation models, and by that only capture statistical properties of the processes.

 We employ the perspective of random dynamical systems (RDS) in order to understand trajectory-wise behavior of the Markov jump process in comparison to the SDE solution, and to demonstrate what can be missed, also in the thermodynamic limit, by only focusing on expectations given by solutions of the RRE.
 The RDS approach compares two trajectories with the same noise realizations and analyzes whether they synchronize or diverge asymptotically, determining the form of a random attractor.
 By applying techniques of linearization and multiplicative ergodic theory, we are the first to investigate and compare thoroughly the stability behavior of all three models; this becomes highly relevant when changes of rate constants are considered such that bifurcations can be detected.
-A crucial role is played by the Hopf bifurcation, where an attracting equilibrium loses stability and an attracting periodic orbit occurs, which exhibits complicated behavior under noise perturbations (see Figures below).
+A crucial role is played by the Hopf bifurcation, where an attracting equilibrium loses stability and an attracting periodic orbit occurs, which exhibits complicated behavior under noise perturbations (see first Figure below).

 Please insert any kind of pictures (photos, diagramms, simulations, graphics) related to the project in the above right field (Image with Text), by choosing the green plus image on top of the text editor.
 (You will be directed to the media library where you can add new files.)